The Green Fireball Over a Viking Site Is a Better Metaphor for Search Than Most SEO Writing

 Why is search better understood as a selection system?

 Search engines do not simply retrieve pages that contain keywords.
 They select from a large pool of candidates based on relevance signals, quality signals, and authority signals.
 That selection process is closer to ranking applicants than matching labels.
-Thinking this way helps marketers focus on why a page deserves to be chosen, not just whether it mentions the query terms.
+Thinking this way helps marketers focus on why a page deserves to be chosen, beyond whether it mentions the query terms.

 Why do so many ecommerce pages fail in search even when they target the right keywords?